Model Comparison

 Performance

-Llama 4 vs DeepSeek V4 benchmark comparison chart
+Llama 4 vs DeepSeek V4 benchmark comparison chart showing SWE Bench, MMLU Pro, context window, and parameter counts

-DeepSeek V4 Pro: SWE-Bench Verified 80.6% - near Claude Opus 4.6 level
+DeepSeek V4 Pro: SWE Bench Verified 80.6%, within 0.2 points of Claude Opus 4.6

-Maverick: MMLU Pro 80.5%, MMMU 73.4% - strong all-around performance
+Maverick: MMLU Pro 80.5% and MMMU 73.4% for strong general reasoning and multimodal tasks

-Scout: 10M token context - 10x longer than DeepSeek V4's 1M
+Scout: 10M token context window, 10x longer than DeepSeek V4's 1M limit

 Full comparison